Relintai/pandemonium_engine_docs/usage/audio/audio_buses.md

 Automatic bus disabling
 -----------------------

 There is no need to disable buses manually when not in use.
-Godot detects that the bus has been silent for a few seconds and disables it (including all effects).
+Pandemonium detects that the bus has been silent for a few seconds and disables it (including all effects).